Sam Lee Chuen (三利泉製衣廠) – Raincoat pioneer

 York Lo: Sam Lee Chuen (三利泉製衣廠) – Raincoat pioneer

-Founded in 1925, Sam Lee Chuen Garment Factory (also known as Sam Lee Chuen Wing Kee) was a pioneer in manufacturing raincoats and other outerwear in Hong Kong.
+Founded in 1925 by Chan Ka-chuen (陳家泉, 1885-1950), Sam Lee Chuen Garment Factory (also known as Sam Lee Chuen Wing Kee) was a pioneer in manufacturing raincoats and other outerwear in Hong Kong.
 Aside from raincoats, it also made trousers and a variety of jackets including light jackets (which the Cantonese refer to as 飛機恤 or “airplane shirts”), down jackets with hood (which the locals refer to as 太空褸 or “space jacket” since the 1960s, unclear who was the clever marketer who coined the term which capitalized on the space fever at the time) and ski jackets.
 The factory was started with 20-30 workers and by 1956 had over 200 workers with monthly production of 5000-6000 dozens which were exported to Southeast Asia, Africa, Middle East, the UK and Canada with Indonesia and Africa being its biggest markets, marketed under its Swan and Winter Garden brands.
-Its plant was originally located in Sheung Wan – first at 123 Queen’s Road West and later at 3 Kom U Street but by the 1960s it had relocated to Kowloon at 5th floor, 10 Sam Chuk Street in San Po Kong.
+Its plant was originally located in Sheung Wan – first at 112 Queen’s Road West (while its store was at 123 Queen’s Road West) and later at 3 Kom U Street but by the 1960s it had relocated to Kowloon at 5th floor, 10 Sam Chuk Street in San Po Kong.